- What types of federal aid are available during summer?

 Example 1: An undergraduate dependent, freshman is eligible for a maximum of $5,500 in Federal Direct Subsidized and Unsubsidized Loan funds during an aid year.
 The student borrowed a total of $2,750 during the fall term and $2,750 during the spring term in Federal Direct Subsidized and Unsubsidized Loan funds.
 Therefore, he/she has no Federal Direct Subsidized nor Unsubsidized Loan eligibility remaining for summer.
 If interested, the student’s parent may apply for a Federal Direct Parent PLUS Loan.
 In addition, private educational loan options (through a private bank or other lending institution) can be explored.

 Example 2: An undergraduate dependent, freshman is eligible for a maximum of $5,500 in Federal Direct Subsidized and Unsubsidized Loan funds during an aid year.
 The student borrowed a total of $1,500 during the fall term and $1,500 during the spring term in Federal Direct Subsidized and Unsubsidized Loan funds.
 Therefore, he/she has the potential to be offered up to $2,500 in Federal Direct Subsidized and/or Unsubsidized Loan funds during the summer term.
 If interested, the student’s parent may apply for a Federal Direct Parent PLUS Loan.
-In addition, private educational loans options (through a private bank or other lending institution) can be explored.
+In addition, private educational student loan options (not a federal student loan, but one through a private bank or other lending institution) can be explored.

 If I used all of my annual Federal Direct Subsidized and/or Unsubsidized Loan eligibility during the academic year, what other loans can I consider?